nais/doc/docs/observability/metrics.md

 ### Default metrics

-Most of the client libraries (see list above), includes libraries for generating default metrics.
-Using these metrics will ensure that your metrics are named in a certain convention, making it more easy to share Grafana dashboards across applications.
+Most of the client libraries (see list above), includes libraries for generating default metrics like garbage collection, memory pools, classloading, and thread counts.
+Using these metrics will ensure that your metrics are named in a certain convention, making it more easy to compare across applications.

 === "JAVA"